 It is well, it is well, with my soul.”

-Horatio and Anna Spafford spent the rest of their lives caring for homeless children.
+Horatio and Anna Spafford spent the rest of their lives caring for homeless children, the poor and oppressed.